kobotoolbox/kobo-transfer/Modification.md

-# kobo-transfer modification
+# kobo-transfer modification and additional code for "bulk" edit of submission
-Change Validation Statuses based on JSON file.
+1) Change Validation Statuses based on JSON file.
+2) bulk_edit_test.py: Additional code designed to update submissions in KoBoToolbox.

 ## Setup